 Myanmar: Private Meeting

-Tomorrow (28 January), the Security Council will convene for a private meeting on Myanmar.
-The expected briefers are the UN Special Envoy for Myanmar Noeleen Heyzer and Cambodian Minister of Foreign Affairs Prak Sokhonn, who will brief in his capacity as the Association of Southeast Asian Nations (ASEAN) Special Envoy for Myanmar.
-This will be both envoys’ first briefing to the Council.
-Acting Assistant Secretary-General for Humanitarian Affairs Ramesh Rajasingham is expected to brief on the humanitarian situation.
-The UK has circulated a draft press statement on Myanmar, but it is unclear whether consensus can be reached on the text before tomorrow’s meeting.
+Tomorrow (27 May), the Security Council will convene for a private meeting on Myanmar.
+The expected briefers are UN Special Envoy for Myanmar Noeleen Heyzer and Cambodian Minister of Foreign Affairs Prak Sokhonn, who will brief in his capacity as the Association of Southeast Asian Nations (ASEAN) Special Envoy for Myanmar.
+It seems that Council members are considering issuing press elements following the meeting.

 The Council last met on Myanmar on 28 January, also in a private meeting format, days ahead of the one-year anniversary of the 1 February 2021 coup.
 At that meeting, Council members were briefed by Heyzer, Sokhonn and then-Acting Assistant Secretary-General for Humanitarian Affairs Ramesh Rajasingham, who briefed on the humanitarian situation.
 (Joyce Msuya was appointed Assistant Secretary-General for Humanitarian Affairs in February.)

 On 2 February, Council members issued a press statement expressing deep concern at the continuing state of emergency imposed in Myanmar by the military and its impact.
 The press statement also addressed the violence in the preceding months, the situation of internally displaced persons (IDPs) and the need to step up humanitarian assistance due to the increase in humanitarian needs.